The Wurundjeri Woi Wurrung

-4000 m2 / 43 000 sf
+2500 m2 / 27 000 sf

-Johnston Street, which runs east-west through the inner-city suburbs of Carlton, Collingwood and Abbotsford, is not only an arterial connecting the leafy suburbs of Studley Park and Kew to the city, but is home to a significant number of creative practices.
-The arts community has established a network of related business activity and studios here that will need protection and inclusion in future commercial development.
+Johnston Street, which runs east-west through the inner-city suburbs of Carlton, Collingwood and Abbotsford is not only the main arterial connecting the leafy suburbs of Studley Park and Kew to the city, but is home to a significant number of creative practices.
+The street is anchored by major destinations, including The University of Melbourne, Collingwood Arts Precinct (Collingwood Yards) and the historic Abbotsford Convent.

 This speculative project was developed when a significant corner site on Johnson Street was sold to developers and threatened to displace 25-year-old arts supply and manufacturing business, Chapman & Bailey.

 Architecture Associates, who are local to this area, saw the sale of this site as an opportunity to propose something that could nurture the creative industry while also encouraging sustainable commercial development.
 We believe this type of development should be considered to offset the myriad of purely residential developments in the close proximity, and largely uncharacteristic commercial spaces.
 The design utilises the communities creative, sustainable and eclectic character in this mixed-use commercial/residential building.